 The voluntary cost sharing program is available to property owners on a first-come, first-serve basis.
 The cost share can be applied to a stand-alone sanitary sewer lateral rehabilitation projects such as lateral sewer replacement or sewer lining, or other approved flood reduction measures such as sewer backflow devices or overhead sewer systems.

 Prior to the City authorizing the cost sharing program, a building permit will be required for the work.
 As part of building permit, the City will inspect the property for any cross connection of storm sewer laterals to sanitary sewer laterals.
 If found, the property owners are required to disconnect the cross connection laterals at their own expense.
 Upon approval of building permit inspections, the City would reimburse 20% of the total cost of the improvement, or a maximum of $1,260, whichever is less.

-For more information on the voluntary sanitary sewer lateral cost sharing program, please visit the City of Highland Park website at http://www.cityhpil.com/government/city_departments/public_works/voluntary_sewer_lateral_cost_share_program2.php or contact the Sewer Foreman, Rob Pluta, at 847.926.1150, or Plumbing Inspector, Fred Alaimo, at 847.926.1165.during normal business hours.
+For more information on the voluntary sanitary sewer lateral cost sharing program, please visit the City of Highland Park website at http://www.cityhpil.com/government/city_departments/public_works/voluntary_sewer_lateral_cost_share_program2.php or contact the Sewer Foreman, Rob Pluta, at 847.926.1150, during normal business hours.

 White Smoke and Pungent Smell During Lining Process, See Details